capnproto/capnproto/doc/language.md

 ### Dynamically-typed Fields

-A struct may have a field with type `Object`.
+A struct may have a field with type `AnyPointer`.
 This field's value can be of any pointer type -- i.e. any struct, interface, list, or blob.
 This is essentially like a `void*` in C.

 ### Enums